 But don’t just take my word for it.
 Why not try listening to your dreams and see for yourself?

-7 common objections that can hinder Christians from hearing God’s voice through dreams – and the corresponding biblical truths.
+7 objections that can hinder Christians from hearing God through dreams – and the corresponding biblical truths.

-Are you wondering whether your dreams mean anything?
-Here I share ten reasons from my own journey why I believe it is worth paying attention to them.
+Do dreams mean anything?
+Here I share 10 reasons from my own journey why I believe it’s worth paying attention to them.